TheNeuronProject/ef-starter-rollup/README.md

 1. Change fields you want in `package.json`
 1. Change options you would like to customize in `config` folder
 1. Start coding!

-### CodeSandbox

-After initlization, you can push the project to CodeSandbox using [CodeSandboxCli](https://codesandbox.io/docs/api#import-local-projects-via-cli)

 ## Preset